 If you follow the below steps, you should be able to eliminate thrips from your yard and protect your plants from future attack!

-Insecticidal soaps may be necessary for moderate infestations of thrips.
-A product such as Safer Soap applied heavily on all surfaces of the plant will kill what thrips are on the plant and discourage new thrips to move in.
+Insecticidal soaps or insecticides may be necessary for moderate infestations.
+A product such as Safer Soap applied heavily on all surfaces of the plant will kill what’s on your plant and discourage new thrips from moving in.

 Especially bad outbreaks may require more powerful options.
 At that point, use a pyrethrin spray such as Safer Brand Yard & Garden Spray, which combines pyrethrin with fatty oils to smother and poison thrips.